alen-eng/Web3_Crowdfunding-smartContract/README.md

 To add functionality to your contracts, you can use the `@thirdweb-dev/contracts` package which provides base contracts and extensions to inherit.
 The package is already installed with this project.
 Head to our [Contracts Extensions Docs](https://portal.thirdweb.com/contractkit) to learn more.

+Add a .env file and save your PRIVATE KEY from digital wallet there as PRIVATE_KEY="YOUR PRIVATE KEY"

 ## Deploying Contracts